open-sauced/intro/i18n-guidelines.md

    Test the translated documentation to ensure accuracy and readability.
 Ensure all links work correctly and the content is culturally appropriate.

-7. **Submit contributions**.
+7. **Submit translations**.

-   If you haven't already, submit your translations as a pull request.
+   If you haven't already, submit your translations as a PR.
 Ensure you provide clear information about the languages you've translated and any specific details related to your contributions.

 8. **Collaborate and review**.